ddansab/flashcard-maker/README.md

 - Extract the zip wherever you want on your computer.
 You can even leave it in Downloads if you want.

 - Open `terminal`
+- Check your Python version:
+    - type `python3 --version` into the terminal
+    - if prompts to install Python3, go ahead and install
-- Copy/Paste the 4 following 4 lines in order:
+- Once Python3 is installed, copy/paste the 4 following 4 lines in order (one at a time, just to be safe):
     <!-- install pip -->
     - `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
     - `python3 get-pip.py`
     <!-- install dependencies -->
     - `pip3 install googletrans==3.1.0a0`
-    - `pip3 install pinyin`
+    - `pip3 install pypinyin`

 ## How to Use
 - Paste or input your new characters into the `starter_file.txt` file